Pennsylvania and New Jersey Personal Injury Lawyer

 Civil Rights Violations: Under federal civil rights law, you are entitled to justice if a government official, or someone acting on behalf of the government, deprives you of civil rights guaranteed under the U.S. Constitution.
 For example, police brutality (the use of unnecessary force) is actionable under federal civil rights law.

 Lawsuits against governments involve special procedures that do not apply to ordinary lawsuits.
 Because civil rights law is federal law, civil rights lawsuits are often heard in federal court rather than state court.
+Let our experienced Pennsylvania and New Jersey injury attorney fight for your justice; call us today if your civil rights were violated.

 Assault and Battery Cases: Not all personal injury cases are based on negligence.
 As and example, assault and battery lawsuits are typically based on intentional misconduct.
 You might have been beaten by a bar bouncer, or roughed up by a security guard, and these actions would constitute such intentional misconduct.
 You can even maintain an assault claim if someone unjustly pulled a gun on you but never touched you.